Windows File Junctions, Symbolic Links and Hard Links

-For a long time Linux and Unix have had the marvellous ability of allowing user created links on their file systems.
+For a long time, Linux and Unix have had the fantastic ability to allow user created links on their file systems.
 These links are file and folder pointers that are sorted and registered by the operating system file partition.
-But unlike the more common Microsoft Windows short-cut, programs that encounter user created links will treat them as the source file or folder.
+But unlike the more common Microsoft Windows shortcut, programs that encounter user-created links will treat them as the source file or folder.

 The Windows NTFS file system has supported some form of file and directory pointing since Windows 2000.
-Unfortunately each revision of Windows until Windows Vista has used a different method of implementing these pointers.
-So for this article I will just focus on Windows Vista and the identical Windows 7/8 implementations.
+But this article will only focus on the implementation used in Windows 6 (Vista) through to Windows 10.

-A short cut is a file that points to another file.
+A shortcut is a file that points to another file.
 It is an antiquated pointing system from the Windows 95 era that many programs do not recognise.
-Short-cuts do not only use up space on the hard drive, they also break and linger behind after the target has been deleted, renamed or moved.
+Shortcuts do not only use up space on the hard drive, but they also break and linger behind after the deletion, renaming or moving of the target.

-A symbolic link is like a short-cut but instead of being saved as a file it is registered to the hard drive partition.
-It does not use any disk space and all programs recognise both the link and the target.
-A symbolic link can point to any file or folder either locally on the computer or over a network using a SMB path.
+A symbolic link is similar to a shortcut, but instead of being saved as a file it is registered to the hard drive partition.
+It does not use any disk space, and all programs recognise both the link and the target.
+A symbolic link can point to any file or folder either locally on the computer or over a network using an SMB path.

-is a hard link for directories but unlike file hard links you can create junctions that span multiple partitions.
-Again a directory junction and its content is stored on the hard drive partition but they do not use any additional space.
+A junction behaves like a hard link for directories, but unlike file hard links you can create junctions that span multiple partitions.
+Again a directory junction and its content are stored on the hard drive partition, but they do not use any additional space.
 Any changes to the content within either the target or the links will automatically propagate except where the target directory is deleted or renamed.
-In that case all hard links that point to the target will break and linger on the partition.
+In that case, all links that point to the target will break and linger on the partition.

 mklink /D /H /J [LINK NAME] [TARGET]

-Supplying no arguments creates file symbolic link which is a pointer to a file.
+Supplying no slash parameters creates symbolic file link which is a pointer to a file.

-/D creates a directory symbolic link which is a pointer to a directory.
+/D parameter creates a symbolic directory link which is a pointer to a directory.

-/H creates a file hard link and is best used in situations where you need multiple mirrors of a file.
+/H parameter creates a hard file link and is best used in situations where you need multiple mirrors of a file.

-/J creates a directory junction which is a directory link that mirrors a the target directory over the same or on a different hard drive partition.
+/J parameter creates a directory junction which is a directory link that mirrors the target directory over the same or on a different hard drive partition.

-This command would create a directory junction WindowsVista linking (pointing) to the directory C:\Windows
+This example would create a directory junction named Win10 that linked to the directory